Electric-Goat-Media/referralcode-com/_data/deals/gusto.md

 4. Receive your $100 Visa gift card

 This offer is perfect for small business owners who need reliable payroll software and want to earn a bonus for trying it out.

+## Frequently Asked Questions

+### How long does it take to receive the $100 gift card?
+You'll receive your $100 Visa gift card within 30 days after running your first payroll through Gusto.
+The gift card will be sent to the email address associated with your Gusto account.

+### Do I need to keep using Gusto to keep the bonus?
+No, the $100 gift card is yours to keep regardless of whether you continue using Gusto.
+However, we think you'll love the platform and want to stay!

+### Can I use this offer if I'm switching from another payroll provider?
+Yes!
+This offer is available for new Gusto customers, whether you're starting your first business or switching from another payroll provider.

+### Is there a minimum number of employees required?
+No minimum required.
+Gusto works for solo entrepreneurs with just themselves on payroll, all the way up to larger teams.
+You just need to run payroll at least once to qualify for the bonus.

+### What counts as "running payroll"?
+Running payroll means processing at least one pay period through Gusto, whether that's paying yourself, your employees, or contractors.
+The payment must be successfully processed to qualify for the $100 bonus.